mister-benjamin/etherwake-nfqueue/README.md

          --jump NFQUEUE --queue-num 0 --queue-bypass
 ```

-The rule basically states, that whenever a TCP packet is forwarded to
+The rule basically states, that whenever a TCP send_packet is forwarded to
 192.168.0.10 with destination port 80 or 443, it should be added to NFQUEUE
 number 0. *conntrack* and *limit* are used to limit matches to new connections
-and only consider roughly one packet per 20 minutes.
+and only consider roughly one send_packet per 20 minutes.
 These options could be
 left out for testing or tweaked to your needs.
 The *--queue-bypass* option
 helps in the situation, when **etherwake-nfqueue** isn't running.
 Packets will
 then be handled as if the rule wasn't present.